Lucas-Gui/OpenNMT-tf/scripts/tweak_attn/README.md

     - Parameter --dep : analyze the focus of attention on these dependencies (e.g. nsubj obj amod advmod to replicae Voita's experiments.)
     - Parameter -R : tokens rarity file, as given by rarity.py
-    - The script makes a pickled AttnResult object
+    - The script saves a pickled AttnResult object.

-- Display the results : process_results_attn.py
+- Display the results : _process_results_attn.py_
-    - Take a pickled AttnResult object as argument
+    - Take a path to a pickled AttnResult object as argument
     - Creates different diagrams, and a file score.txt which indicate the best heads for each dependency.
     - Might need manual edition to suit your needs.